-- J-2 Dependents: All J-2 dependents must have AAG Insurance for the entire duration of their stay in the U.S. For more information about J-2 insurance, please see AAG Website: http://participants.allianceabroad.com/insurance/j-2-insurance-coverage/ - 9.
-Host Company/Host School: If you are having any problems at your Host Company/Host School, you MUST discuss these difficulties with your Host Company/Host School and AAG. - Please talk to us before you decide to leave your current placement.
-If you leave your site of activity without communicating with AAG, you may not be eligible to continue participating in your J-1 program.
-Please call AAG at any time if you have any questions, problems or concerns. - You may not begin working or training at your Host Company/Host School until the start date on your DS-2019 form. - 10.
-Get Involved in Cultural Activities: Participating in cultural exchange activities is an essential part of the J1 program.
-AAG highly encourages you to participate in as many cultural exchange opportunities as possible. - AAG and your Host Company/Host School will provide you with some opportunities and ideas for experiencing American culture. - Share your experience on our Facebook page or email us.
+9. Host Employer: If you are having any problems at your Host Employer, you MUST discuss these difficulties with your Host Employer and AAG.

+Please talk to us before you decide to leave your current placement.
+If you leave your site of activity without approval from AAG, you may not be eligible to continue participating in your exchange program.
+Please call AAG at any time if you have any questions, problems or concerns.

+You may not begin working or training at your Host Employer until the start date on your DS-2019 form.

+10. Get Involved in Cultural Activities: Participating in cultural exchange activities is an essential part of the exchange program.
+AAG highly encourages you to participate in as many cultural exchange opportunities as possible.

+AAG and your Host Employer will provide you with some opportunities and ideas for experiencing American culture.

+Share your experience on our Facebook page or email us.
 We are excited to hear your stories and see pictures from your adventures!